PSKoh/metamethod/README.md

 # Meta-Analysis in R — Traditional & Multilevel Approaches
 This repository contains example datasets and R code to demonstrate how to conduct both traditional meta-analysis and multilevel meta-analysis in R. These materials are intended for educational and non-commercial purposes.

-If you use or adapt these materials, please provide proper credit by linking back to this repository.

 Each folder corresponds to a specific meta-analytic approach:

 - DYSCRE contains files related to the traditional meta-analysis.